dimodi/project-templates/README.md

 * [Usage with Visual Studio](#usage-with-visual-studio)
 * [Usage with the .NET CLI](#usage-with-the-net-cli)
 * [Extras](#extras)
+* [Update]
 * [License](#license)

 ## Installation

 1. Close Visual Studio.
-1. Open your favorite terminal app.
+1. Open your favorite Terminal app.
-1. Clone the repository and remain in the parent folder of the repository.
+1. Clone the repository and go into the repository root folder (`/project-templates/`).
-1. Use the `dotnet new install` command to install the desired project template(s).
-The command should point to the folder, which holds the template.
-The following script will install all templates:
+1. Execute the `install.sh` script to install all project templates.
     ```sh
-    dotnet new install project-templates/Net6/TelerikBlazorServer && \
-    dotnet new install project-templates/Net8/TelerikBlazorServer && \
+    sh install.sh
+    ```
+    Alternatively, use the `dotnet new install` command to install only the desired project template(s).
+The command should point to the folder, which holds the template, for example:
+    ```sh
-    dotnet new install project-templates/Net6/TelerikBlazorWasm
+    dotnet new install Net6/TelerikBlazorServer
     ```
 1. Execute `dotnet new list` to verify the desired project templates are installed.
 The command output should include: